elementor/elementor-developers-docs/src/scripts-styles/widget-styles.md

 # Widget Styles

-When you develop new [Elementor Widgets](/widgets/) and you need to register custom stylesheets, they must be registered using the [wp_register_style()](https://developer.wordpress.org/reference/functions/wp_register_style/) function and enqueued using the widget `get_style_depends()` method.
+When you develop new [Elementor Widgets](/widgets/) and need to register custom stylesheets, they must be registered using the [wp_register_style()](https://developer.wordpress.org/reference/functions/wp_register_style/) function and enqueued using the widget `get_style_depends()` method.
 This way Elementor will dynamically load the stylesheets only on pages using these widgets.

 ## Registering Widget Styles